-This component consists of training for a licensee's alcohol service staff (this includes anyone who serves alcoholic beverages and/or checks IDs).
-In order to comply, at least 50% of the licensee's alcohol service staff must complete this training course and this percentage must be maintained at all times.
-Upon completion of the course, employees are required to complete a course examination and must receive an 80% or better.
+This component consists of training for the establishment's alcohol service staff .
+Anyone who serves or sells alcoholic beverages and/or checks IDs, including the owners or managers, would be considered part of the alcohol service staff.
+In order to comply, at least 50 percent of the licensee's alcohol service staff must complete this training course and this percentage must be maintained at all times.
+Upon completion of the course, attendees are required to complete a course examination and must receive an 80 percent or better.

-Licensees may choose to participate in a classroom training conducted by an independent trainer who has been approved by the PLCB or participate in an online training offered by a PLCB-approved provider.
-PLCB Approved Independent Server/Seller Trainers and Online Providers
+Licensees may choose to attend classroom training conducted by an independent trainer who has been approved by the PLCB or complete online training offered by a PLCB-approved provider.
+PLCBApproved Independent Server/Seller Trainers and Online Providers

-A licensee may also choose to join already scheduled classroom training.
+Licensees may also choose to join an already scheduled classroom training.
 Server/Seller Training Sessions

 3. New Employee Orientation

 Orientation must be provided to each member of the licensee's current alcohol service staff and to each new employee within thirty days of their hire.
+Owners/managers and security personnel that serve or sell alcohol and/or check IDs would also be required to complete this form.
 The PLCB will provide the orientation form and appropriate learning materials.
 It is the sole responsibility of the licensee to ensure that either the owner, manager, or a designated instructor conducts the orientation.
-Licensees shall maintain these records for all employees for the duration of their employment.
+Licensees shall maintain these records for all alcohol service staff for the duration of their employment.
 New Employee Orientation Form

 Licensees shall be responsible for posting signs regarding responsible alcohol service.
 Appropriate signage is available from the PLCB; however, the licensee may use other signage provided that it is equivalent in size, number and content to the Board’s.
 Signage must be prominently displayed so that it can be easily observed by patrons.
 Licensees shall be responsible for posting and maintaining the signage at all times.